 Sasha Cooke

-Two-time Grammy Award-winning mezzo-soprano Sasha Cooke has been called a “luminous standout” by the New York Times and “equal parts poise, radiance and elegant directness” by Opera News.
-She has sung at the Metropolitan Opera, San Francisco Opera, English National Opera, Seattle Opera, Opéra National de Bordeaux, and Gran Teatre del Liceu, among others, and with over eighty symphony orchestras worldwide, frequently in the works of Mahler.
-In 2022, Sasha Cooke was appointed as Co-Director of the Lehrer Vocal Institute at the Music Academy of the West.
-Her album how do I find you was nominated for a 2022 Grammy for Best Vocal Solo.
-The performances of Handel's Messiah on November 30 & December 1 mark her debut with Music of the Baroque.
+Praised by OPÉRA MAGAZINE for her “agile, glamorous presence,” two-time Grammy Award-winning mezzo-soprano Sasha Cooke has been called a “luminous standout” by the New York Times and “equal parts poise, radiance and elegant directness” by Opera News.
+Sasha Cooke has sung at the Metropolitan Opera, San Francisco Opera, English National Opera, Seattle Opera, Opéra National de Bordeaux, and Gran Teatre del Liceu, among others, and with over eighty symphony orchestras worldwide, frequently in the works of Mahler.
+Handel's Messiah on November 30 and December 1 marks her debut with Music of the Baroque.